← Back to research

 Which PM agent has the best enterprise security?

 Korey (by Shortcut) offers SOC 2 Type II compliance and a Zero Data Retention agreement with Anthropic.
-ChatPRD offers SOC 2 Type II.
-Most others are SOC 2 in progress.
+ChatPRD and Modem are also SOC 2; ChatPRD added SSO on its Enterprise tier in 2026.

 Executive Summary

 The AI product management agent market is rapidly evolving, with tools fragmenting into distinct niches rather than converging on a single approach.
-This report compares six leading PM agents across their core strengths, pricing, and ideal use cases.
+This report compares eight PM agents across their core strengths, pricing, and ideal use cases.

 Key Findings:

-• Documentation vs. Workflow — ChatPRD and BrainGrid focus on generating documents/specs; Modem, Nalvin, and Korey focus on automating workflows; Product Forge bridges meetings to artifacts
+• Documentation vs. Workflow — ChatPRD, BrainGrid, and Product Manager Skills generate documents/specs; Modem, BuildBetter, Nalvin, and Korey automate workflows; Product Forge bridges meetings to artifacts

 • Privacy leader — Korey's Zero Data Retention agreement with Anthropic sets the enterprise security bar